-- SPECIAL ANNOUNCEMENT: The Center for Primary Care Innovation is pleased to offer support to Feinberg School of Medicine Faculty and Residents for research in the specialty of primary care, in areas of family medicine, pediatrics, and family medicine.
+- SPECIAL ANNOUNCEMENT: The Center for Primary Care Innovation is pleased to offer support to Feinberg School of Medicine Faculty and Residents for research in the specialty of primary care, in areas of internal medicine, pediatrics, and family medicine.
 The Primary Care Faculty Research Catalyzer is funded by the Feinberg School of Medicine’s Global Health Initiative.

 The mission of the Center for Primary Care Innovation is to improve the health of our communities by developing novel methods to transform primary care clinical practice, education, and research.